Profile information

 Can host digital nomads

-We have a 30MB internet connection.
-As with all internet connections in Guatemala, the speed varies from great to slow.
+We have a 50MB internet connection.
+As with all internet connections in Guatemala, the speed varies from great, to slow, to the power is totally out today.

 Can possibly accept pets

-If you have a very well socialized, spayed or neutered dog who is up to date on their shots, we can see how it goes.
-We have 10-15 free range dogs so there will be probably some scuffles initially.
-Our dogs are very used to accepting new additions.
+If you have a well socialized, non aggressive, spayed or neutered dog who is up to date on their vaccines, flea and worming, we can see how it goes.
+Our dogs are very used to accepting new additions, but yours might not be so happy.
 Cats and other animals, for obvious reasons, cannot be accepted.

 How many Workawayers can stay?